Not All Herbicides Are Created Equal

 But “What else is possible?”

-Australia Is in the Process of Approving Icafolin — What Does That Mean for NZ?
+Australia Moves Toward Icafolin Herbicide Approval — What Does That Mean for New Zealand?

-Bayer has already confirmed that it plans to submit Icafolin-methyl for regulatory approval in Australia in 2026, with a target commercial launch by 2028.
-Australia has been flagged as a “priority market,” in part due to Bayer’s partnership with the Grains Research and Development Corporation (GRDC).
+Bayer has already confirmed it plans to submit Icafolin-methyl for regulatory approval in Australia in 2026, with a commercial launch targeted for 2028.
+Australia has been flagged as a “priority market,” partly because of Bayer’s partnership with the Grains Research and Development Corporation (GRDC) — a major player in shaping cropping systems across the Tasman.

-So what does this mean for New Zealand?
+So what does that mean for New Zealand?

 Meanwhile, Back in New Zealand…